Posted by Sarah Brown on 31 May '16

 Values can make you more profitable

-Interestingly as we worked through the Ethical Wheel of Success with people on our stand at the Buy Yorkshire show this month the main issue that kept on coming up was a lack of clarity about values, their translation into behaviour and how they should be prioritised.
+Interestingly as we worked through the Responsible Organisation Charter(c) with people on our stand at the Buy Yorkshire show this month the main issue that kept on coming up was a lack of clarity about values, their translation into behaviour and how they should be prioritised.
 This fits with data from Chet Holmes International that 87% of the workforce worldwide is not engaged at work.
 If people feel motivated by “this is the way we do things around here” then they are likely to be engaged.
 The importance of this is clear when you see that according to Gallup, companies with highly engaged workforces outperform their peers by 147% in earnings per share.

 Values set priorities and ways of acting, even if you haven’t identified clear values your staff will guess at the values of the company and they will follow them if they are unspecified.